-The Company's investments are comprised of mutual funds, commercial paper, corporate debt, municipal securities, asset backed securities, international government securities and money market funds.
-At March 31, 2014 and 2013, all investments were classified as available-for-sale and reported at fair value, based either upon quoted prices in active markets, quoted prices in less active markets, or quoted market prices for similar investments, with unrealized gains and losses, net of related tax, if any, included in other comprehensive loss and disclosed as a separate component of consolidated stockholders' equity.
+The Company's investments are comprised of mutual funds, commercial paper, corporate debt, municipal securities, asset backed securities, mortgage backed securities, international government securities, certificates of deposit and money market funds.
+At March 31, 2015 and 2014, all investments were classified as available-for-sale and reported at fair value, based either upon quoted prices in active markets, quoted prices in less active markets, or quoted market prices for similar investments, with unrealized gains and losses, net of related tax, if any, included in other comprehensive income (loss) and disclosed as a separate component of consolidated stockholders' equity.
 Realized gains and losses on sales of all such investments are reported within the caption of other income, net in the consolidated statements of income and computed using the specific identification method.
+The Company classifies its investments as current based on the nature of the investments and their availability for use in current operations.
 The Company's investments in marketable securities are monitored on a periodic basis for impairment.
 In the event that the carrying value of an investment exceeds its fair value and the decline in value is determined to be other-than-temporary, an impairment charge is recorded and a new cost basis for the investment is established.
 These available-for-sale investments are primarily held in the custody of a major financial institution.